abpframework/abp/docs/en/Caching.md

 * `SetManyAsync` and `SetMany` methods can be used to set multiple values to the cache.
 * `GetManyAsync` and `GetMany` methods can be used to retrieve multiple values from the cache.

 > These are not standard methods of the ASP.NET Core caching.
-So, a provide may not support them.
+So, some providers may not support them.
 They are supported by the [ABP Redis Cache integration package](Redis-Cache.md).
+If the provider doesn't support, it fallbacks to `SetAsync` and `GetAsync` methods (called once for each item).

 ## Advanced Topics